arduino/arduino-create-agent/README.md

 }
 ```

 - commandline is the command to execute to perform the upload.
-This is for example avrdude on a leonardo.
+This is, for example, avrdude on a Leonardo.

 - hex contains the sketch hex encoded in base64

 - signature is the signature of the commandline signed with the private key that matches the public key contained in the config.ini of the arduino-create-agent

-The results of the upload will be delivered via websocket with messages that looks like:
+The results of the upload will be delivered via websocket with messages that look like:

 ```json
 {"Msg":"avrdude: verifying ...","ProgrammerStatus":"Busy"}